minghinmatthewlam/10x/README.md

-# TenX
+# 10x

-TenX is a focused daily goal app for iOS.
+10x is a focused daily goal app for iOS.
 It enforces three daily focuses tied to up to three active goals, tracks streaks with a “pending today doesn’t break” rule, and ships a widget that reads a small App Group snapshot instead of SwiftData directly.

 ## Requirements